 - Personal Capital is a combination of a human advisor and robo advisor.
 The goal is to give you the best of both worlds.

-- They have many other products that help your financial life and many of them are free.
-For example, they can help manage your net worth as well as liquid net worth, scan your portfolio for any hidden or excessive fees, manage your cashflow, budget for you, and many more things.
-All for free.
+- They have other products that help your financial life, and many of them are free.
+For example, they can help manage your net worth and liquid net worth, scan your portfolio for any hidden or excessive fees, manage your cash flow, budget for you, and many more things – all for free.

 Personal Capital – Cons

-- Fees are significantly higher for Personal Capital than many of its competitors (but Personal Capital provides many great, unique services as well.
-However, management and other fees may be too expensive for you, at 0.49% to 0.89%, which are much higher than like Wealthfront, which is only 0.25%).
+- Fees are significantly higher for Personal Capital than many of its competitors (for wealth management services) at 0.49% to 0.89%, which are much higher than competitors like Wealthfront, which is only 0.25%).